Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

 If you choose the division method, you can get away with doing it in cooler temperatures as you aren’t growing cuttings and the process is much quicker.

-As you are propagating through division, rooting hormone is not as needed as each section will already have established roots.
+When propagating through division, rooting hormone is not as needed as each section will already have established roots.
 We also don’t tend to recommend rooting hormone for runners as they are so delicate.

 Common problems when propagating a Boston Fern